How to Respond to Negative Real Estate Agent Reviews

 Protect your reputation when a deal goes sideways — without being defensive.

-Real estate transactions are the largest financial decisions most people make, which means emotions run higher than in almost any other service industry.
-The National Association of Realtors found that 97% of home buyers used the internet during their search, and agent reviews heavily influence who gets contacted.
-A single negative review about missed deadlines or poor communication can cost you dozens of future referrals because clients share agent horror stories more than success stories.
+Real estate transactions are among the largest financial decisions most people make, which means emotions run higher than in many service industries.
+Agent reviews influence who gets contacted.
+A single negative review about missed deadlines or poor communication can weaken future referral trust because clients remember difficult transactions.

 1Acknowledge the transaction stress